Best Practices for Pricing

 Other Best Practices

-There are a few other things you can consider to optimize efficiency with Beamable on API calls and resource usage.
+There are a few additional considerations you can make to optimize efficiency with Beamable, including API calls and resource usage.
 These are:

 - Avoid large documents and unnecessary reads/writes - Split your data into documents according to their access pattern and ensure individual documents aren't too large to guarantee you don't run into rate-limiting problems.

 - Use as few storage objects as possible with multiple collections.
-This will ensure the best performance and easier data retrieval.
+This will ensure optimal performance and facilitate easier data retrieval. **

 - Limit the size of the payload/requests to help with performance.
 Don’t ask for more data than you need.
 This generally helps players with poor internet connections.